ProcrastinatorMuffin/Vue-health-app/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.
+For details, please see the [LICENSE](LICENSE.md) file.